 In 1981, at the age of six, Kirkegaard made his first sound recordings and in 1994 he was introduced to the world of sound art.

-His works have treated themes such as radioactivity in Chernobyl and Fukushima, border walls in global and metaphorical contexts and melting ice in the Arctic.
-Two of his recent works are immersive acoustic explorations into global waste management and of processes related to when a human being dies.
+His works have treated themes such as radioactivity in Chernobyl and Fukushima, melting ice in the Arctic, border walls in global and metaphorical contexts, immersive acoustic explorations into global waste management, and processes related to when a human being dies.
+Using his recordings of firearms, grenades and tanks his most recent work explores the sound of warfare orchestrated for the Royal Lifeguard's Music Corps.
+His current work listens to the mechanical elements of agriculture and food production.
 Since 2006 Kirkegaard has also been extensively researching, recording and creating works using otoacoustic emissions; tones generated from the actual human ear.
 The core element and method of Jacob Kirkegaard's work derive from the use of sound recordings of the tangible aspects from its intangible themes.

 Kirkegaard's sound works have been released on labels such as Important Records (USA), Touch (UK) and Posh Isolation (DK).
 He is a founding member of the sound art collective freq_out as well as the not-for-profit arts organisation TOPOS.